10 INSANE Things You Need to Know About Lavender Essential Oil (And Why You Must Have it in Your Home)

 Final Thoughts on Using Lavender Essential Oil

 Since I started using essential oils well over 10 years ago, I have grown into an absolute love for Lavender essential oil.
-I keep several bottles around the house and in our medical kit, and it's one of the essential oils I keep in my purse as a hand spray too.
+I keep several bottles around the house and in our medical kit, and it's one of the essential oils I keep in my purse in hand spray form, too.
 I always get compliments when I spray it! :-)

 Do you use Lavender essential oil?
 Even if you don't care for the smell, give it a try!
 It will likely grow on you just like it did with me!
-Let us know how your essential oil uses go!
-Do you have questions?
-Comments?
-Other ideas?
-We love to hear from you, so leave a comment!
+We love comments, so if you know of other great ways to use lavender essential oil, please do share with us in the comments!

 P.S.
 If you haven't done this yet, I hope you'll sign up for our newsletter!
 You'll never miss a thing, and I'll be sending you free eBooks!
 One of them is an 18 page eBook about how to use herbs and essential oils to relax. :-)

 Disclaimer: I am not a medical doctor, and in no manner, stated or implied is any statement made here meant to treat, cure, diagnose, or prevent any disease or illness.
 These statements are for informational purposes only, and are simply my personal opinion based on experiences and study.
 Please be sure to discuss using herbs and essential oils with your medical doctor, especially if pregnant, nursing, or on medications.